espressomd/espresso/doc/sphinx/lb.rst

 .. note:: Feature ``LB_BOUNDARIES`` or ``LB_BOUNDARIES_GPU`` required

-In order to add a wall as boundary for a Lattice-Boltzmann fluid you could do the following::
+In order to add a wall as boundary for a lattice Boltzmann fluid you could do the following::

     wall = espressomd.shapes.Wall(dist=5, normal=[1, 0, 0])